WICG/dbsc/DBSCE/Overview.md

 ##### Binding Statement

 Additional to the _binding key_, the local key helper also generates a _binding statement_, a statement that asserts the binding key was generated on the same device as the attestation key.
 Details on how this statement is issued and its format is specific to each local key helper.

-- For a _public local key helper_, the _binding statement_ is usually signed by an asymmetric key from the attestation service, and should not include any device identifying information, like device id etc. The validation of the _binding statement_ is a simple signature validation of public service.
+- For a _public local key helper_, the _binding statement_ must be signed by an asymmetric key from the _attestation service_, and should not include any device identifying information, like device id etc. The validation of the _binding statement_ is a simple signature validation by the _attestation service_.
-- For a _private local key helper_, The _binding statement_ is usually signed by the _attestation key_.
-The validation of the _binding statement_ authenticates the device to find the deviceId, and by using deviceId to find the corresponding _attestation key_.
+- For a _private local key helper_, The _binding statement_ must be signed by the _attestation key_.
+During the validation of the _binding statement_, the IDP authenticates the device to find the deviceId, and uses the deviceId to find the corresponding _attestation key_ which helps with the validation.
+Device authentication with the IDP is out of scope of this protocol.

 The validation component verifies the _binding statement_, and it can understand that such a statement cannot be generated unless the private key resides in the same secure enclave when signed by the _attestation key_.
 Hence, a valid _binding statement_ means that both the _attestation key_ and the _binding key_ belong to the same device.